dsb-automation/interview-challenges/automation-engineer/package_deployment_challenge.md

 Your challenge question is this:

 ```
-Using a more modern day DevOps approach, how would you go about improving this process?
+Using a more modern day DevOps approach, how would you go about improving the process of deploying the robot code NuGet packages to Orchestrator?
 ```

+## Provided Toolkit

 You can assume you have the following at your disposal to use in the deployment process redesign:

+1. You have a stable UiPath Orchestrator where the robot code packages need to be pushed to, at some point in the CI/CD process
-1. You have a platform to save code in version control
+2. You have a platform to save code in version control
-2. You have a standard CI/CD platform to run builds and deployments
+3. You have a standard CI/CD platform to run builds and deployments
-3. You have an agent in from the CI/CD platform with the UiPath executable that can build NuGet packages from `xaml` files installed
+4. You have an agent in from the CI/CD platform with the UiPath executable that can build NuGet packages from `xaml` files installed

+## Required Tasks

 Your tasks include: